bytor99999/mod-mongo-persistor/README.md

 ### Drop Collection

-Drops a collection from the db
+Drops a collection from the db:

    {
        "action": "dropCollection",